gchq/stroom-docs/content/en/docs/HOWTOs/EventFeeds/CreateApacheHTTPDEventFeed.md

 {{< stroom-menu "New" "Pipeline" >}}

 When the **New Pipeline** selection window comes up, navigate to, then select the Apache HTTPD system group and then enter the name of the pipeline, Apache-SSLBlackBox-V2.0-EVENTS into the **Name:** text entry box then press {{< stroom-btn "Ok" >}}.
-At this you will be presented with the new pipeline’s configuration tab
+At this point you will be presented with the new pipeline’s configuration tab

 {{< screenshot "HOWTOs/v6/UI-ApacheHttpEventFeed-15.png" >}}New Pipeline tab{{< /screenshot >}}